 Dr Jane Clatworthy [DClinPsy - completed] - Exploring the relationship between suburban allotment gardening and wellbeing: An interpretive phenomenological analysis

 Dr Joanne Webber [DClinPsy - completed] - Investigating the psychological wellbeing of allotment gardeners.

 David Gilroy [PhD] - Investigating optimal undergraduate selection: Emotionality, ability, and resilience.

 Stephanie Revell [PhD] - Walk and talk therapy: Studying client and therapist perspectives to inform a theory of practice.

-Anna Roberts [DClinPsy] - Investigating the effects of forest school on the psychological wellbeing and environmental perceptions of adolescents.
+Anna Roberts [DClinPsy - completed] - Investigating the effects of forest school on the psychological wellbeing and environmental perceptions of adolescents.

 Lisa Wood [DClinPsy - completed] - Is nature helping?
 A grounded theory of how nature affects the psychological well-being of community gardeners experiencing mental distress.

 Saya Morton [DClinPsy]; How is resilience depicted in the narratives of survivors of interpersonal trauma?